Cleod9/as3js/Readme.md

 `-s`,`--silent`: Flag to completely silence AS3JS output.

-`--verbose`: Flag to enable verbose output.
+`-v`, `--verbose`: Flag to enable verbose output.
 Use to help debug transpiler errors.

+`-e`, `--entry`: This is the entry package class for your application.
+Uses the format `[mode]:path.to.package.Class`.
+You replace `[mode]` with either `"new"` to have AS3JS instantiate the class once your compiled script loads, or `"module"` to have AS3JS return the specified package as a module so may load it with require().

 Here is an example command:

 ```
-$ as3js -src ./myas3 -o ./output.js
+$ as3js -src ./myas3 -o ./output.js -e new:com.example.MyClass
 ```

 The above example recursively browses through the directory `myas3` finding all `.as` files, converts them to JS, and finally combines the results into a file called `output.js` in the working directory.
+This script contains your entire application, and will initialize `MyClass` as your entry point.
 Simple as that!

 ## Examples ##